ryanchangyeolshin/Sentimentalytics/README.md

-# Youtubealytics
+# Sentimentalytics
-A web application for YouTubers who want to see analytics of various Youtube channels.
+A web application for statisticians who want to see a sentiment analysis on certain words or phrases.